 - Post-lumbar puncture headache: You may develop a headache during the first few hours after your LP that may last for several days.
 The headache may be mild to severe and may get worse when you sit or stand.
 The following may be used to treat a post-lumbar puncture headache:

 - Liquids: You may be asked to drink more liquid than usual after your LP.
-Ask your caregiver how much liquid is right for you.
+Ask your healthcare provider how much liquid is right for you.

 - Caffeine: Caffeine may be used to treat a LP headache.
 Caffeine may be given in drinks, such as coffee or soda, every 4 to 6 hours.
 You may also be given caffeine through an IV.

 - Vital signs: Caregivers will check your blood pressure, heart rate, breathing rate, and temperature.
 They will also ask about your pain.
 These vital signs give caregivers information about your current health.

 - Neurologic exam: This is also called neuro signs, neuro checks, or neuro status.
 A neurologic exam can show caregivers how well your brain works after an injury or illness.
 Caregivers will check how your pupils (black dots in the center of each eye) react to light.
 They may check your memory and how easily you wake up.
 Your hand grasp and balance may also be tested.